Sarah L. Hawthorn

 Sarah L. Hawthorn (she/they) is a Canadian horror, historical, and speculative fiction writer.
 Her short fiction has been featured in The Arcanist and the Queer Blades anthology by From the Farther Trees Press.
 Her creative non-fiction is featured in Heartline Spec.

-Sarah enjoys writing both short fiction and novels, as well as painting watercolour and swimming.
-She recently moved back to her hometown of Halifax, Nova Scotia, a maritime locale she loves to write spooky stories about.
+Sarah enjoys writing both short fiction and novels, as well as playing video games, painting, and swimming.
+She lives in her hometown of Halifax, Nova Scotia, a maritime locale she loves to write spooky stories about.

-Her debut novel, THE DROWNED COAST, is slated for Fall 2025 with Sourcebooks.
+Her debut novel, A FATE WORSE THAN DROWNING, is slated for Summer 2026 with Poisoned Pen Press / Sourcebooks.

 Fiction

 I love to write speculative and historical fiction, especially gothic fiction.
-For literary inquiries, I am represented by Larissa Melo Pienkowski at Jill Grinberg Literary.
+For literary inquiries, I am represented by Larissa Melo Pienkowski at Azantian Literary Agency.

 Some of my favourite writers and biggest influences include Jeff VanderMeer, R. F. Kuang, Sarah Gailey, Silvia Moreno-Garcia, Shelley Parker-Chan, Shirley Jackson, and Caitlin Starling.